Information about Bupropion

 Bupropion works in depression by increasing the levels of chemical messengers in the brain that helps in regulating mood.
 The mechanism underlying its use in smoking addiction are not fully understood.

 Common side effects of bupropion

-Insomnia (difficulty in sleeping), Allergic reaction, Impaired concentration, Sweating, Headache, Nausea, Vomiting, Dizziness, Dry mouth, Altered taste, Abdominal pain, Agitation, Anxiety, Fever, Constipation, Tremor
+Insomnia (difficulty in sleeping), Allergic reaction, Impaired concentration, Sweating, Headache, Nausea, Vomiting, Dizziness, Dryness in mouth, Taste change, Abdominal pain, Agitation, Anxiety, Fever, Constipation, Tremor

 Available Medicine for Bupropion